-The Foundation Of Any Successful Web Page
+The Foundation Of Any Successful Website

 Same goes for the online world.
 You look in the index (in this case, Google, Bing or Yahoo) for a term or phrase and you’re presented with a list of web pages containing the items you searched for.

 SEO comes in a couple of variations; Paid and Organic.
-Paid SEO is basically advertising and different from what we want to focus on which is Organic SEO. (this is also known as “White Hat SEO”)
+Paid SEO is advertising and different from our focus here, which is Organic SEO. (this is also known as White Hat SEO)

 Why is Organic SEO so confusing?

-Not only are they different but they are evolving almost constantly so it takes some effort to keep up with them.
+Not only are they different but they are evolving almost daily so it takes some effort to keep up with them.